 At least three main purposes for the FCPA can be traced in the legislative history of the statute.
 Congress's purpose in enacting the statute is important both to assess whether the FCPA is fulfilling its mandate, as its defenders argue, or has taken on a new life divorced from what it drafters intended.
-Legislative purpose has become a key battleground for determining the meaning of the term "foreign official," as described below, particularly in the Carson case.12
+Legislative purpose has become a key battleground for deter-

 The first purpose expressed in the legislative history is a moral argument.
 The Report of the House Judiciary Committee that drafted and approved the bill that became the FCPA asserts categorically that "[t]he payment of bribes to influence the acts or decisions of foreign officials, foreign political parties or candidates for foreign political office is unethical."
-Such practices were therefore "counter to the moral expectations of the American public."13
+Such practices were therefore "counter to the moral expectations of the American public."
+13